 There is an attendance requirement of 80%.
 If you exceed the limit, you can only take the exam next year.
 In some cases – with sufficient study motivation – an additional assignment may offer compensation.

 The English and Dutch training courses have the same study programs.
-Sometimes it is possible to catch up with a missed lesson in the other-language study program.
+Sometimes it is possible to catch up with a missed lesson in the other-language study programme.

 What else is expected from me besides the contact hours?

-Besides the contact hours you still take part in study groups and follow internships.
-There are two types of study groups: Interactive Practice and Literature Study Group.
-In Interactive Practice, the emphasis is on practical training and / or case discussions, in the literature study group you study literature together and discuss it with each other.
+Besides the contact hours you also take part in study groups and internships.
+There are two types of study groups: Practice and Theory study group.
+In the Practice study group, the emphasis is on practical training and / or case discussions, in the Theory study group you study literature together and discuss it with each other.
 Reports are written for both groups.

-You can for the main part follow the internships in our own clinic.
+You can follow part of the internships in our own clinic.
+We also have a list of approved external supervisors in the Netherlands and abroad, where you can do your internships.
 The total number of apprenticeship hours for a TCM course is 280 hours (spread over three years).

 Of course you also have to do self-study, preparation of exams and during the last TCM year writing a thesis.